russmckendrick/records/content/albums/the-queen-is-dead-11023833/index.md

 ---
 title: "The Smiths - The Queen Is Dead"
-album_artist: "The Smiths"
+artist: "The Smiths"
-album_title: "The Queen Is Dead"
+album_name: "The Queen Is Dead"
 date: 2018-01-20
 release_id: "11023833"
 slug: "the-queen-is-dead-11023833"
+hideSummary: true
 cover:
     image: "the-queen-is-dead-11023833.jpg"
+    alt: "The Queen Is Dead by The Smiths"
+    caption: "The Queen Is Dead by The Smiths"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Indie Rock"]
 ---

 ## Tracklisting